Think outside the box with 10 creative wedding ideas

 Batman and Supergirl being married by Lynette Maguire marriage celebrant as The Hulk

-Themed weddings are the bomb – that’s me as the Incredible Hulk in Mooloolaba Photo: Images by Lou O’brien
+Themed weddings are the bomb - that's me as the Incredible Hulk (I think the blonde curls might give it away) Photo: Images by Lou O'brien

 1. Give your bouquet to the couple who've been married the longest